botpress/documentation-v12/docs/conversation-studio/q-and-a/context-management.md

 ## Add contexts to your flow

 The final step is to set the desired context at the appropriate time in your flow.
-To help you with this, we added 3 built-in actions (i.e. `appendContext`, `resetContext` and `removeContext`), under the NLU category in your actions list.
+To help you with this, we added 3 built-in actions (e.g., `appendContext`, `resetContext` and `removeContext`), under the NLU category in your actions list.

 ### Append Context